FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 1. Update the Changelog at the end of readme.txt

-2. Update the plugin version in the header comments of `font-awesome.php`
+2. Update the plugin version in the header comments of `index.php`

 3. Update the plugin version const in `includes/class-fontawesome.php`